Switching to Linux

 Introduction

 As a long time Windows user, the idea of switching to Linux used to be nothing but a joke to me.
-Over the past couple years however, I've gotten fed up with many of the things Microsoft is doing with Windows, and I started looking into Linux as a daily driver.
+Over the past couple years however, I've gotten fed up with many of the things Microsoft is doing with Windows, and I started looking into using Linux as a daily driver.
 It didn't take long for me to realize that it was a suitable alternative, and eventually all of my PCs were switched over to it.
 This guide will cover why I think Linux is generally a better alternative to Windows, how to get started using it, and many of the differences between Linux and Windows that you should know.

 Why Linux?